back pain surgery

 Definition and anatomy

-The yellow ligaments are ligaments that run between the laminae of the vertebrae of the spine.
-They are found all along the spine (on both sides), from the vertebrate cervical C2, up to vertebra S1.
+The yellow ligaments are ligaments that run between the laminae of the vertebrae from spine.
+They are located throughout the spine (on both sides), from the C2 cervical vertebra to the S1 vertebra.

-They have elastic fibers that allow them to contract naturally, in a way.
-Therefore, they help in the extension of the spine and maintaining the upright posture.
+They contain elastic fibers that allow them to contract naturally, in some ways.
+Therefore, they help in extending the spine and maintaining upright posture.
 In addition, the yellow ligaments prevent excessive flexion of the spine by their tension.

-This can lead to potentially serious spinal injuries, such as cauda equina syndrome, for an narrow lumbar canal, or a spinal cord compression.
+This can lead to potentially serious spinal injuries, such as cauda equina syndrome, narrow lumbar canal, or a spinal cord compression.

 Procedure